JerryYWChen/careerpilot/README.md

 CareerPilot can currently process a PDF resume, store it, analyze a job description, evaluate resume evidence against structured requirements, calculate an explainable match score, identify strengths and gaps, and generate actionable resume recommendations.

+The matcher now also tracks which resume sections provide evidence for each requirement, allowing CareerPilot to distinguish the source of the evidence from whether that evidence is sufficient to satisfy the job requirement.

-The project also includes a repeatable AI matching evaluation suite with human-defined ground truth, repeated consistency testing, aggregate accuracy reporting, and detailed failure diagnostics.
+The project includes a repeatable AI evaluation suite with human-defined ground truth, repeated consistency testing, status evaluation, evidence-source evaluation, aggregate accuracy reporting, and detailed failure diagnostics.

-The current Matcher Eval v1 baseline contains 10 evaluation cases executed three times each, with 30 of 30 evaluation runs passing in the current baseline.
+The latest Status + Evidence Source Eval v1 regression contains nine active cases executed three times each.
+Twenty-six of twenty-seven runs passed, producing a 96.3% overall run accuracy on the current evaluation suite.
+Eight cases achieved 100% consistency, while one contextual-evidence boundary case remains intentionally tracked for model consistency.

-The next development focus is expanding evaluation coverage with real-world cases, analyzing candidate experience, improving recommendation prioritization, and continuing toward a user-facing frontend.
+The next development focus is expanding requirement-level explainability, analyzing candidate experience, expanding evaluation coverage with real-world cases, and continuing toward a user-facing frontend.